Cristian-LLC/network-quality-monitor/README.md

 - J(i-1) is the previous jitter estimate
 - |D(i-1,i)| is the absolute difference between successive RTT values

-## Notification System
+## Slack Notifications

-Network Quality Monitor includes a modular notification system that can send alerts for various network events.
-Currently, it supports Slack notifications.
+Network Quality Monitor includes Slack integration that can send alerts for various network events.

-### Slack Notifications
+### Alert Types

 You can configure the script to send alerts to Slack channels when important events occur: